kvic-z/goodies-asuswrt/ntpd_stats-arm.README.md

 ## NTPD and Performance Stats

-This package (ntp_stats-arm.tar.gz) provides a NTP Daemon (ntp-4.2.8p4) for ASUSWRT/Merlin firmwares.
+This package (ntpd_stats-arm.tar.gz) provides a NTP Daemon (ntp-4.2.8p4) for ASUSWRT/Merlin firmwares.
+At the moment it's only for ARM based routers.

 ### Pre-requisite